 A lawyer by training Julia has law degrees from McGill University and the Columbia Law School and following graduation from law school clerked at the Supreme Court of Canada.
 She has held Social Sciences and Humanities Research Council of Canada and Fulbright Fellowships.
-In 2019 she was named one of Canada's Top 100 most Powerful Women.
+Julia is a two-time Women’s Executive Network Most Powerful Women Top 100 honouree.

 Julia has served on numerous volunteer boards and currently she is the Chair of the Council of Academic Hospitals of Ontario, and on the boards of the Holland Bloorview Kids Rehabilitation Hospital Foundation, the Kids Health Alliance, Children’s Healthcare Canada, Kids Brain Health Network, and the Solutions for Kids in Pain network.
 In addition, she serves on the CEO Committee of the Toronto Academic Health Science Network, the Executive Advisory Board of FIRST Robotics Canada, and the McGill University Women, Leadership and Philanthropy committee.

 corporate culture, governance, pediatric disability advocacy, women in leadership, women in STEM